jeetsukumaran/DendroPy/doc/source/scripts/sumtrees.rst

 DendroPy version 3.6 (SumTrees version 3.0) added support for running multiple parallel when running under Python 2.6 or greater.

-If you have multiple input (support) files, you can greatly increase the performance of SumTrees by running it in multi-threaded mode.
+If you have multiple input (support) files, you can greatly increase the performance of SumTrees by running it in multithreaded mode using the "``-m``" or "``--multithreaded``"  flag.